datasert/cronjs/README.md

 **Day field**

-Day field is very special among all other time unit fields.
-Because this is the only field which is not predictable.
+Day field is a very special among all other time unit fields.
+Because this is the only field that is not predictable.
-For example., Jan is always first of month.
-But Monday is not always first of month.
-Hence it has special chars to deal with it and is as follows.
+For example, Jan is always the first month of the year.
+But Monday is not always the first day of the month.
+Hence, it has special flags to deal with it and is as follows.

 - day of month

   - `?` indicates omit this field.
 This can be used to match day solely based on the day of month.
 Note that you cannot specify ? for both fields and `?` cannot be combined with any other values.
   - `L` indicates last day of month.
-It matches last day of month in given time.
+It matches the last day of the month in given time.
   - `{day integer}W` indicates week day (business day) closest to given day within the given month.

     For example: